MnrGreg/paradox_platform/README.md

 The code is based on Tertiush Python scripts, as well as several sample homebridge accessories/platforms I could find.

 My initial attempt used Python script based on Tertiush code and works well.
 I ported the scripts to Node for this release and still needs some work.

+## Issues
+Password must not be more than 8 characters